dcos/dcos-docs/1.8/usage/managing-services/install.md

 ## Web interface

-From the DC/OS web interface you can install services from the **Services** or **Universe** tab.
+From the DC/OS web interface, you can install services from the **Services** or **Universe** tab.
 The Universe tab shows all of the available DC/OS services from package [repositories](/docs/1.8/usage/repo/).
 The Services tab provides a full-featured interface to the native DC/OS Marathon instance.

 -  **Universe tab**